-Delta Bison Hunter Orientation
+Delta Bison Hunter Information

 If you are a drawing permit winner for a Delta bison hunt, congratulations!
 You will receive an orientation packet in the mail from the Alaska Department of Fish and Game (ADF&G).
 As indicated in that packet, you must study for, and pass, the Delta Bison Hunter Orientation Quiz on this website and receive your certificate of completion in order to be eligible to hunt.
 Please read the following pages carefully.
 Hunting free-ranging, wild bison in Alaska is one of the most unique big game hunting opportunities in North America.
 The information on these pages is designed to help prepare you for your hunt.